anita476/TP-TLA-72.39/README.md

 ## Overview
 Pressed is a language for making HTML presentations.
 A pressed file is divided into three main sections:
 * **Objects**: Reusable object definition, based in CSS properties.
 The custom types allowed are *Slide*, *Image* and *Textblock*.
 All objects -including slides- must be defined in this section.
-* **Structure**: Determines the distribution of the elements in each slide, allowing positioning around an anchor.
+* **Structure**: Determines the distribution of the elements in each slide.
 The content of textblocks and images is also set here, using *add-with* blocks.
 * **Animations**: Each slide can have an animation block (*start-then-end*), with the possibility of adding *repeat* to any block.
 Some of the animations are *appear*, *disappear* and *rotate*.

 ## Instrucciones de uso